 Acclaimed by the Daily Mail as 'definitive and harrowing' this is the final volume of 'The

 People's Trilogy' begun by the Samuel Johnson prize-winning Mao's Great Famine.
-'The seminal
+'The

-the death but soon rival factions started fighting each other in the streets with
+Chairman to the death but soon rival factions started fighting each other in the streets with

 semi-automatic weapons in the name of revolutionary purity.
 As the country descended into chaos